exercism/website-copy/pages/faqs.md

 ## How do new language tracks get added to the site?

-A new language track gets created when a member of the community takes the lead on it and becomes a maintainer of the track.
-If you'd like to get involved in helping set one up, there are [instructions here](https://github.com/exercism/request-new-language-track/blob/main/README.md).
+A new language track gets created when a member of the community takes the lead building and launching the track.

-## Why are issues taking a while to get resolved?

-Version 3 of Exercism is being actively worked on, which means that contributors and maintainers are splitting their time between the current version (V2) and the next.
+If you'd like to get involved in helping set one up, there are [instructions here](https://github.com/exercism/generic-track/blob/main/README.md).

-## Opening an Issue
+## Reporting an issue

+We use the [Exercism Community Forum][forum-support] to help people resolve issues.
+In a few cases we may ask you to open an issue on GitHub, but this will be rare.

-Before submitting an issue, be sure to check the relevant GitHub issue tracker to see if it has already been reported or resolved:
+Before reporting an issue, be sure to check the relevant GitHub issue tracker to see if it has already been reported or resolved:

 1. [The Exercism Website or Product](https://github.com/exercism/website-copy/issues)
 2. [The Command-Line Interface (CLI) Client](https://github.com/exercism/CLI/issues)